Hypoxia chamber of the CRU

 • Individualized information about body composition, blood pressure and vascular stiffness

-• A detailed dietary analysis and individualized nutritional counselling
+• A detailed dietary analysis and individualized nutritional counseling

 • An appropriate financial allowance